steineggerlab/folddisco/NOTE.md

 # Development note

-## TODOs 240304
+## TODOs 240306
+PREREQUISITE FOR BUILDING INDEX OF PDB
+- [x] DONE: Download PDB
+- [x] DONE: if query string is empty, use whole pdb as query
+- [x] DONE: Recursive indexing is needed
+- [x] DONE: Read Gzipped PDB

+IMPORTANT: BENCHMARK
+- [ ] Check if the query from other lab works or not
+- [ ] TODO: Benchmarking -- IMPORTANT: build CLI for this
+- [ ] Benchmarking -- set benchmarking dataset based on PDB's approach
+- [ ] TODO: Gather data
+- [ ] Read MASTER, PDB realtime motif, pyscomotif on how they benchmarked

+QUERYING
+- [ ] TODO: IDEA: interactive mode that saves all the offsets in RAM
+- [ ] TODO: FEATURE: multiple queries

 INDEX
+- [ ] IN_PROGRESS: Build Swissprot index (with max chunk size)
 - [x] DONE: IDEA: Divide index table into multiple files (chunking)

 GEOMETRY
 - [ ] TODO: Add 3Di hash
+  - [x] DONE: make an empty module
+  - [ ] TODO: Fill in and integrate with the rest of the code
 - [ ] TODO: IMPORTANT: make binning and querying parameters configurable

-BENCHMARK
-- [ ] TODO: Benchmarking -- IMPORTANT: build CLI for this
-- [ ] Benchmarking -- set benchmarking dataset based on PDB's approach
-- [ ] TODO: Gather data
-- [ ] TODO: Download PDB

 DEV
 - [ ] TODO:Polish logging